 CITIZENSHIP AND TAXES –

-No we did not give up our US citizenship, and we don’t ever intend to.
+No, we did not give up our US citizenship, and we don’t ever intend to.
 Yes, we still have to pay U.S. income tax, but of course with reduced income, our tax is not very much.
 And although we are subject to Colombia’s income tax, our retirement income is exempt, so the tax is insignificant.

 SOCIAL SECURITY AND BANKING –

-Yes we still receive our social security for life regardless of where we choose to live.
+Yes, we still receive our social security for life regardless of where we choose to live.
 It gets deposited to our U.S. bank account every month.
 We do have a bank account in Colombia, but we only transfer what we need for living expenses.
 And I have found a very inexpensive way to transfer dollars from our U.S. bank to Colombia.

 OUR STUFF –

 We feel bad that we haven’t learned much Spanish and still intend to do so.
 We have tried classes, and online video training but so far we can only speak a few phrases and words.
 Google Translate works pretty well.
-If we really need help, we have several translators available.
+If we need help, we have several translators available.
 We get along okay.
-And in certain places, Spanish really isn’t necessary.
+And in certain places, Spanish isn’t necessary.

 BUY OR RENT?

 You don’t need to buy a home.
-In fact, there are lots of reasons to wait to buy.
+There are lots of reasons to wait to buy.
 Until you know for sure you like a place, you should not make any significant financial commitments.
 It can take a long time (in some cases several years) to sell a home.
 In most of these places, there is no “Multiple Listing Service”.
 So prices could vary widely by the realtor.